 Change your passwords

-Of course, you don’t want to find yourself in this situation again.
-That’s why Lurey implores good password hygiene.
-“After removing spyware, you’ll want to reset all of your passwords, or at least your most critical and commonly used ones, in case the spyware contained a keyboard logger,” he advises.
-“A password manager will make this task a lot easier, plus keep your passwords safe moving forward, so if you didn’t have a password manager before, get one now.”
-FYI, these are the 12 password mistakes hackers hope you’ll make.
+Good password hygiene is your No. 1 way to beef up your iPhone security after the spyware is toast.
+“After removing spyware, you’ll want to reset all your passwords, or at least your most critical and commonly used ones, in case the spyware contained a keyboard logger,” Lurey advises.
+“A password manager will make this task a lot easier.
+Plus, it will keep your passwords safe moving forward, so if you didn’t have a password manager before, get one now.”